rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/setting-up-version-control.rst

 .. admonition:: What if I need to reset?

-  For this workshop, GOGS and MariaDB are not using persistent storage.
+  For this workshop, GOGS, MariaDB, and the container registry are not using persistent storage.
 That means if you stop these containers and restart them, you'll essentially be starting from scratch with configuring GOGS.
 This can be helpful, but be careful!